Family Dentistry – Dental Cleanings

 Dental Examinations, Dental Cleanings and Topical Fluoride

-We offer the utilization of nitrous oxide for restorative treatment and extractions here in the office.
+We offer the utilization of Laughing gas for restorative treatment and extractions here in the office.

 Not only do our Toronto family dentists understand how children’s teeth change with age, but they also recognize that children may fear going to the dentist.
 Our family dentists have a gentle approach so that children will develop positive associations with regular dental checkups and build good oral hygiene habits for life.